Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 ### Business case

-From a business perspective I could see an application like this being useful to teachers, purely because of its ease of implementation into their existing workflows // be careful with meaningless empty words. // Look at it like a word budget
+From a business perspective an application like this would be useful to teachers, due to its ease of implementation into their existing workflows // be careful with meaningless empty words. // Look at it like a word budget

 ### Future Work